Justin Herbert: Personal life

 Herbert's maternal grandfather, Rich Schwab, played receiver at the University of Oregon in the 1960s.
 His paternal grandfather, Roger Herbert, was a biology teacher at Sheldon High School and fueled Herbert’s interest in science.
 His father, Mark Herbert, played football and ran track at the University of Montana.
 Herbert was a San Diego Chargers fan growing up.
-Herbert's younger brother, Patrick, plays tight end for the Jacksonville Jaguars.
+Herbert's younger brother, Patrick, currently plays tight end (also on the Chargers).
 His older brother, Mitchell, played wide receiver at Montana State University.
-As of 2025, he is dating singer and songwriter Madison Beer.
+Herbert has been in a relationship with singer-songwriter Madison Beer since 2025.
+They announced their engagement on July 28, 2026.

 Chess

 Herbert, after being beaten by Chargers teammate Rashawn Slater in chess during a road trip in 2024 to play the Carolina Panthers, decided to improve his play of the game over the next year, studying chess from various sources.
 He appeared with Swedish chess player, Woman FIDE Master and internet chess celebrity Anna Cramling in a video in 2025 to talk about his journey to improve his chess game.